Decision Fatigue and Food Choices: Why Your Eating Falls Apart at Night

 The Cortisol Connection

-Cortisol (stress hormone) naturally rises throughout the day and is associated with increased cravings for high-calorie foods.
-Combined with decision fatigue, evenings become a perfect storm for overeating.
+Cortisol (the stress hormone) tends to rise through the day and is associated with cravings for high-calorie foods.
+Combined with decision fatigue, evenings turn into a perfect storm for overeating.

 Meal timing and weightSix Strategies to Combat Decision Fatigue